 1. Medical Air

-Medical Air refers to a clean supply of compressed air used in hospitals and healthcare facilities to distribute medical gas.
+Medical Air refers to a clean supply of compressed air used in hospitals and healthcare facilities for patient respiration.
 It is free of contamination and particles, has no oil or odors, and is dry to prevent water buildup in your facility's pipeline.

-When a patient is in the operating room, whether it's an emergency or not, a surgeon relies on a medical air compressor to keep the patient comfortable and breathing.
-Medical air sources shall be connected to the medical air distribution system only.
-They shall be used only for air in applying human respiration and calibration of medical devices for respiratory application.
+When a patient is in the operating room, whether it's an emergency or not, a surgeon relies on medical air to keep the patient comfortable and breathing.
+Medical air sources are connected to the medical air distribution system only.
+They are used only for air in applying human respiration and calibration of medical devices for respiratory application.

 What is Instrument Air?

 Medical Instrument Air is compressed air purified to meet the requirements of the Instrument Society of America and NFPA as an alternative to Nitrogen.
-Equivalent to Nitrogen in pressure, dryness, and cleanliness, Instrument Air can support multiple medical applications, including driving surgical tools, operating pneumatic brakes and tables, central sterile supply, and laboratory air.
+Instrument Air can support multiple medical applications, including driving surgical tools, operating pneumatic brakes and tables, central sterile supply, and laboratory air.

 Smaller operations that do not want to have a separate compressor and piping line use pure nitrogen out of cylinders for this purpose.

-There are three different compressors that are strongly favored for the distribution of medical air: Scroll, Oil-Less Reciprocating, and Oil-Free Tooth Machines.
+Three different compressors are strongly favored for the distribution of medical or instrument air: Scroll, Oil-Less Reciprocating, and Oil-Free Tooth Machines.
 Oil-free and oil-less technology is the preferred method to distribute medical air because it is the simplest and most cost-effective solution.

 A scroll compressor works by using one stationary scroll and one moving scroll.
 The moving one orbits the stationary one to compress the air.
 The space for the trapped air gets smaller and smaller, decreasing the volume and thereby increasing the pressure.